RichardCoppin/Multilevel-of-detail-graph/README.md

 Groups are connected to other groups via conduits.
 Objects are connected to other objects via connections.
 The connection between one object in one group and another object in another group must travel through the conduit.
 All connections will bundle together along that conduit.
-The thickness of the conduit is determined by the number of connections travelling along that conduit.
+The thickness of the conduit is determined by the number of connections traveling along that conduit.

 ### Connection